Click the following links to complete the individual award nomination forms here and the individual grant forms here.

 - With the addition of—at the complete discretion of the BCTLA Executive—release time, the maximum amount of this grant shall be the lesser of:

-- (a) reimbursement for any registration or tuition fees and travel costs borne by the applicant, and $50, which will be considered an honorarium; or
+- (a) reimbursement for any registration or tuition fees and travel costs borne by the applicant; or

 - Receive payment of the grant monies upon proof of attendance as a speaker/facilitator at course, workshop, conference, or program other than the annual BCTLA conference; submission of costs.